OpenAfghanistan/provinces/README.md

 **Installation:**

-You can effortlessly install the "afghanistan-provinces" package using Composer.
+You can effortlessly install the "provinces" package using Composer.
 Open your terminal and run the following command:

 ```bash
 composer require open-afghanistan/provinces